A to Z

 - you use lower case at the start of the bullet

-- you don’t use more than one sentence per bullet point - use commas, dashes or semicolons to expand on an item
+- you don’t use more than one sentence per bullet point - use commas or dashes to expand on an item

 - you don’t put ‘or’ or ‘and’ after the bullets